harrykimpel/java-kafka-otel-producer-consumer/README.md

-# Java Kafka producer and consumer demo application
+# Java Kafka OpenTelemetry producer and consumer demo application

 This demo application contains a Kafka producer and consumer service.
 These applications are intended to run on a local development machine and are not designed to be deployed to some other environment.